mitric-lab/programming_theochem/src/06-configuration_interaction/03-full_ci.md

 large matrices, which are infeasible to store in memory.
 Take the water molecule with the cc-pVDZ basis set as an example, which has 24 spin-orbitals in total.
 This would give us a dimension of $2^{24} = 16,777,216$ for the Fock space.
-This might not seem too large, but remember that matrices have a quadratic scaling with the dimension, leading to $(2^{24})^2 \approx 2.8 \times 10^{14}$ elements for **every** ladder operator in the expression for the Hamiltonian.
+This might not seem too large but remember that matrices have a quadratic scaling with the dimension, leading to $(2^{24})^2 \approx 2.8 \times 10^{14}$ elements for **every** ladder operator in the expression for the Hamiltonian.
 If the elements were stored with the standard double precision, this would require $8 \times 2.8 \times 10^{14} \approx 2252$ TB of memory per Matrix.
-This is clearly infeasible to store in memory of any computer available today.
+This is infeasible to store in the memory of any computer available today.

-Thankfully, if you have looked at the matrix representations of the ladder operators $a_p^{(\dagger)}$ for multiple sites, you might have noticed that they contain lots of zeros.
+Thankfully, if you have looked at the matrix representations of the ladder operators $a_p^{(\dagger)}$ for multiple sites, you might have noticed that they contain many zeros.
 Such matrices are called sparse matrices, and there are specialised libraries to store them and perform operations on them efficiently.
 We will use the [<i><b>C</b>ompressed <b>S</b>parse <b>C</b>olumn</i>](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_column_(CSC_or_CCS))